The time of simplicity, sly rebellion, and Napoléon Bonaparte.

-- The Dandy: The era invented the term.
-Notably, Beau Brummel, who was such a fashion icon that it was considered an unprecedented honour to be invited to watch him dress (which can take hours).
+- The era invented the term.
+Notably, there was Beau Brummell, who was such a fashion icon that it was considered an unprecedented honour to be invited to watch him dress (which could take hours).
 Incidentally, he also inspired the modern business suit.

 - Gothic Horror: Often a good setting to the period.

 - Gorgeous Period Dress: Those popularly white, high-waisted muslin dresses and riding coats.
 They were often criticized as "undress" and their children tried to forget that their mothers have ever worn them during the early Victorian era, as satirized in this 1857 cartoon◊.